RemoteNET 1.0.4.17

 Thanks

-Also, multiple parts of this project are directly taken from KeeFarce (DLL Injection, Bootstrap, IntPtr-to-Object converter).
+Also, multiple parts of this project were adapted from ones in KeeFarce (DLL Injection, Bootstrap, IntPtr-to-Object converter).

 icons8 for the "Puppet" icon